Comparing homological invariants for mapping classes of surfaces: Introduction

-It is also interesting to compare our results to the work of Spano \cite{Sp}.
+It is also interesting to compare our results to the work of Spano~\cite{Sp}.
 He develops the full version of embedded contact knot homology $ECK(Y,K, \alpha)$, and conjectures it to be isomorphic to $HFK^-(Y,K)$.
-In \cite[Section 3.3.1]{Sp}, the connection to symplectic Floer homology is explained.
-Namely, in case of the knot being a binding of an open book, the embedded contact knot homology is equal to certain periodic Floer homology, see \cite[Theorem 3.19]{Sp}.
-In the degree 1 case, it follows that if $ECK(Y, K, \alpha)\cong HFK^-(Y,K)$, then one has $HF(\phi, U_1+)\cong HFK^-(M_\phi^\circ,K \:;\ -g+1).$ Thus one can view our Conjecture \ref{conj:in_intro} as the hat version of the conjecture of Spano.
+In~\cite[Section~3.3.1]{Sp}, the connection to symplectic Floer homology is explained.
+Namely, in case of the knot being a binding of an open book, the embedded contact knot homology is equal to a certain periodic Floer homology, see~\cite[Theorem~3.19]{Sp}.
+In the degree one case, it follows that if $ECK(Y, K, \alpha)\cong HFK^-(Y,K)$, then $HF(\phi, U_1+)\cong HFK^-(M_\phi^\circ,K \:;\: -g+1).$ Thus our Conjecture~\ref{conj:in_intro} can be viewed as the \say{hat} version of the conjecture of Spano.

-Working in the hat version allows to consider Hochschild homology of a bimodule $HH(N(\phi))$ instead of knot Floer homology $\widehat{HFK}(M_\phi^\circ,K \:;\ -g+1)$.
-This transition is quite powerful, because two things become possible: computations using bordered Floer theory, and a connection to Fukaya category (in the hat version: partially wrapped Fukaya category), specifically to twisted open-closed maps there.
-The latter connection provides hope that the Conjecture \ref{conj:in_intro} can be proved by more algebraic methods, using the structure of the Fukaya category.
-In this direction see \cite{Gan}, where it is proved that the untwisted open-closed map is an isomorphism for non-degenerate wrapped Fukaya category, in the exact setting.
+Working in the \say{hat} version allows us to consider Hochschild homology of the bimodule $HH(N(\phi))$ instead of the knot Floer homology $\widehat{HFK}(M_\phi^\circ,K \:;\: -g+1)$.
+This transition is quite powerful, because two things become possible: computations using bordered Floer theory, and the connection to the partially wrapped Fukaya category of a surface, specifically to twisted open-closed maps there.
+The latter connection provides hope that the Conjecture~\ref{conj:in_intro} can be proved by more algebraic methods, using the structure of the Fukaya category.
+In this direction see~\cite{Gan}, where it is proved that the untwisted open-closed map is an isomorphism for the non-degenerate wrapped Fukaya category, in the exact setting.